lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 ## Main Contributions

-The authors use a encoder/decoder convolution architecture with [Residual Vector Quantisation (RVQ)](../../permanent/residual-vector-quantization.md), which was originally used in [SoundStream](../../../../permanent/soundstream.md) and later [Encodec](../../../../permanent/encodec.md).
+The authors use a encoder/decoder convolution architecture with [Residual Vector Quantisation](../../permanent/residual-vector-quantization.md), which was originally used in [SoundStream](../../../../permanent/soundstream.md) and later [Encodec](../../../../permanent/encodec.md).
 The architecture is called Improved RVQGAN, although it's commonly referred to as DAC, based on the repository name.

 Improved RVQGAN makes these architectural and training improvements: